wtp43/obsidian-vault/Revision Feb 2024.md

 - Only exists for Directed Acyclic Graphs (DAG)
 - An ordering such that for all edges(u,v) u comes before v

+#### Applications

+- Find minimum number of vertices to reach all nodes: return all vertices whose indegree = 0

 #### Modified DFS

 - DFS and add nodes in reverse order (append left with deque)